Disclaimer

 If you are experiencing a medical emergency, please call 911.

 do not constitute medical advice.
-It has been noted that there is a deficiency in research and
+It's been noted that there's a deficiency in accurate and useful health information regarding N2O.

 maintain

 long term health.
-If that isn't possible, you should consider the possibility that you may be
+If that isn't possible, you should consider the possibility that you're

 in addiction and seek help.

-Always consult a qualified healthcare professional for accurate information and guidance.
+Always consult a qualified healthcare professional for further guidance.
+We encourage you to also share this guide with your healthcare provider.

 Table of Contents

-Supplements that May Help with Anhedonia and Psychosis
+5. Anhedonia and Psychosis: Supplements that May Help

 Reducing Harm While Using